Overview of Object Storage

 - For instructions on how to create a bucket and store an object in the bucket, see Putting Data into Object Storage.

 - For task documentation related to buckets, see Managing Buckets, Using Replication, and Using Retention Rules to Preserve Data.

-- For task documentation related to objects, see Managing Objects and Copying Objects.
+- For task documentation related to objects, see Managing Objects, Using Object Versioning, and Copying Objects.

 - For task documentation related to lifecycle management, see Using Object Lifecycle Management.